 - 1. Maintain a 2.0 cumulative grade point average (GPA) - 2.
 Maintain a "C" grade, or higher, in all courses of the EMT Program.
 Any grade lower than a "C" is considered a failure.
-Students who fail an EMT program course or withdraw from an EMT program course failing may repeat the course one time only.
+Students who fail or withdraw from an EMT program course may repeat the course one time only.
 However, if a student should fail two EMT program courses, the Program Lead reserves the right to consider the student for dismissal from the EMT program.